Schema File

 Booting from a schema file

-Every connector connects and every graph registers at boot — no CONNECT, no USE required to start querying.
-SCHEMA_FILE=<path> is honored as an alternative to the flag.
-Runtime DDL writes the updated catalog back to this file atomically, so a restart reloads the same state with no replay (credentials are kept on disk but masked in EXPORT SCHEMA).
+Every connector connects and every graph registers at boot, so no CONNECT or USE is required to start querying.
+Runtime DDL writes the updated catalog back to this file atomically, so a restart reloads the same state with no replay (credentials stay on disk but are masked in EXPORT SCHEMA).

 The file has two top-level sections: